 Scribendi has also expanded its reach, distributing nationwide.
 In recent years, the publication has accepted entries from more than 900 honors programs and colleges across the country.

-Ketcham, who grew up in the rural part of Kentucky, said she was always curious about Latin American cultures.
+Ketcham, who grew up in the rural part of Kentucky, said she was always curious about Latinx cultures.
 She said that’s part of what drew her to New Mexico; its richness of Latin cultures and its closeness to Mexico.

 “The diversity of experiences that people have at UNM is greater than the experiences that people have in Kentucky,” Ketcham said.